dcrosta/DjanMon/README.rst

 Dependencies
 ============
-You'll need Django, MongoDB and PyMongo installed to run DjanMon.
+You'll need Django (any version earlier than 1.4 will work), MongoDB and PyMongo installed to run DjanMon.